Anstedt/robot/README.md

 For some reason the motor directions where the opposite of what I expected.
 Still need to investigate this issue,

+# CmdLine
+Implemented for PID values
+Implemented for Legs knee angle and offset, most common options

 # Ranges
 Speed(Pulses per second)(Assume mode 32)
 Notes indicate = 3124, which is about 30 RPM